euanh/build-in-a-box/README.md

   - specifies a single geerlingguy.jenkins role

 ## Usage
-This requires an ansible role to be installed from the ansible galaxy:
+This requires some ansible roles to be installed from the ansible galaxy:
 ```
-$ ansible-galaxy install geerlingguy.jenkins
+$ ansible-galaxy install geerlingguy.jenkins mhamrah.docker
 ```

 Then you can just use vagrant to start and provision the VM: